Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Introduction

-Our model will emulate the five stages (Displacement, Boom, Euphoria, Profit-taking, and Panic) of a typical bubble identified by \citet{MinskyBook} and detailed in the book by \citet{aliber2017manias}.
+Our model emulates the five stages (Displacement, Boom, Euphoria, Profit-taking, and Panic) of a typical bubble identified by \citet{MinskyBook} and detailed in the book by \citet{aliber2017manias}.
 In particular, the Boom phase describes the period when the price increases due to waves of traders coming into the market.
 New players that join the game should boost the price differently from the standard market impact model.
 Therefore, we assume the price dynamics of the asset before the burst to have a bubble component plus a fundamental (or non-bubble) component; see \eqref{Price-Dynamics-PreBurst}.
-Specifically, the bubble component depends on the number players in the game.
+Specifically, the bubble component depends on the number of players in the game.
 As a result, a trader could have a large relative disadvantage even if she joins only slightly after a big crowd does.
-After the crash, the price dynamics loses the bubble component and the model reduces to a standard optimal execution problem.
+After the crash, the price dynamics loses the bubble component, and the model reduces to a standard optimal execution problem.

 Regarding the burst of the bubble, it is commonly believed that there are two types of market crashes: endogenous and exogenous.
 An \emph{endogenous} burst (sometimes called a Minsky moment) refers to the collapse caused by the cumulative selling pressure.
 For instance, \citet{TechBubble2011} showed, using individual stock peaks during the dot-com bubble, that institutions began to sell rapidly on the day of the peak which triggered the drop in prices.
 In contrast to a trader-driven burst, an \emph{exogenous} crash refers to a commonly observable but unanticipated event from outside the system that causes the price to plummet.
 A recent example took place in Q1 2020 when the COVID-19 pandemic triggered the so-called Coronavirus crash.
 The fact that it was an exogenous event is confirmed by \citet{ExovsEndo20}, in which the authors find no indication of endogenous factors behind the crash.
-We allow both types of bursts to occur, in a similar spirit to \citet{AbreuBrunnermeier03}.
+Mirroring the approach of \citet{AbreuBrunnermeier03}, we allow for both types of bursts.
 Specifically, the true crash occurs at the minimum of the two burst times and leads to a sudden drop in price.
 The size of the drop does not depend on the exact type of the burst.